 Signup is 1:45pm, start time is 2 to 5pm.
-Lineup done by lottery.
+Lineup is first come first choice.
 Free parking in back.

 No admission fee, but consider supporting the room with a purchase, so, bring your thirst and appetite.
 MBar has lunch specials till 2pm -- so place those food orders in good time -- and drink specials till 4pm.
 More can be learned at their website www.melodylax.com or call 310-670-1994.

-Talent gets 6 minutes on stage and up to 3 in feedback or 8 minutes and no feedback, the light at 1 minute.
+Talent gets 5 to 7 (sometimes 8) minutes on stage and up to 3 more in feedback, the light at 1 minute.
 No language restrictions unless children are present.

 Also, on the 2nd and 4th Saturday of each month, L.G. will be holding auditions at the workshop for comedians interested in performing at our booked show at The Warehouse Lounge.
 Auditions are ten minutes, no use of notes.
 We want to see the very act you would do if we booked you.